German Film Award: History

 Due to the confusing mechanism as well as changing categories, the award lost its relevance.
 With only a press conference and no televised broadcast, it did not attract the public's interest in West Germany.
 Since the reunification of Germany in 1990, constants efforts have been made to underline the award's significance as a national correlation to similar awards honours such as the Academy Awards or the Césars.
 In 1995 for the first time, winners were announced during a glamorous telecast in Friedrichstadt-Palast, one of the most prestigious venues of former East-Berlin.
 In the following years, other locations were chosen that were symbolic for the once divided city such as the Berlin Tempelhof Airport or the Brandenburg Gate.

 Since 1999, the various category winners are awarded a statuette, the LOLA.
 The name refers to Marlene Dietrich's role in Der blaue Engel, Rainer Werner Fassbinder's film Lola and Tom Tykwer's very successful movie Lola rennt.

 Mechthild Schmidt, Partner of HouseWorks digital media, New York about her 1999 design: "I wanted to symbolize motion.
 Film IS movement.
 I wanted the statue to express confidence without being stern, strength without being static.
 It was important to me to give the "Deutschen Filmpreis" its own identity, not trying to borrow what other awards already successfully symbolize.
 While the Oscar is the strong, firm standing fighter and winner, I wanted the Filmprize statue to symbolize the dynamics of movement, the muse, the inspiration necessary to make a work of art, to become a winner.
 The movement is carried through to the asymmetrical conical base.

 Stylistically, I was looking for a timeless modern design as well as a historical reference to the first golden era of German film, the Art Deco in the 1920s."

 From 1999 to 2002 the show was televised by a private broadcaster ProSieben.
 Since 2003 it has rotated each year between the two major German public broadcasters ARD and ZDF.

 Before the founding of the German Film Academy (Deutsche Filmakademie) in 2005 a single prize was awarded for the technical categories of cinematography, film editing, production design, art direction and musical score in the category "Outstanding Singular Achievement".

 Selection process

 Borrowing from the American model, the awards have been made by an academy, the Deutsche Filmakademie, since 2005.
 The academy replaces a much-criticised jury which was constituted according to the principle of political proportionality, and on which politicians and clergymen also sat.
-Now the jury consists of the members of the German Film Academy, which makes them a well specialised jury.
+Now the jury consists of specialised members from of the German Film Academy.

 The selection process has three main steps: